What you will study

 - The growing trend towards social and environmental responsibility in finance

 - Characteristics of green finance as an emerging asset class

 - Main types of green finance products and services

-- Eligible sectors and activities
+- Economic sectors and activities eligible for green finance

 - The regulatory framework of sustainable finance

 - Risks of greenwashing and other problems associated with impact investing

 - Debating on the future of sustainable finance

 Key features of the course